pmarguinaud/gpupack/README.md

-Compile & validate ARPEGE with physics on NVIDIA accelerators.
+Compile, run & validate ARPEGE with physics on NVIDIA accelerators.

 This repository contains :